 This reduction in inflammation results in a reduction in DOMs.

-One study highlighted that 2.7g of omega-3 daily for 30 days resulted in a reduction in C-Reactive Protein (which is a marker of inflammation) in addition to reductions in self-reported muscle soreness.
+One study highlighted that 2.7g of omega-3 daily for 30 days resulted in a reduction in C-Reactive Protein.
+This is a marker of inflammation.
+There were also reductions in self-reported muscle soreness.

 At this stage, the evidence looks mostly positive.
 But the fact that some studies with null findings exist is a bit of a sign that it is not magical.

-Citrulline does have potential to reduce muscle soreness though.
+Citrulline does have the potential to reduce muscle soreness though.